erdincay/erdincay.github.io/_posts/2017-10-03-gis-systems.markdown

 ---
 GIS can mean a lot ...

-Geo-Information-Systems and Governmental Information Systems are important.
+Geo-Information-Systems and Governmental-Information-Systems are important.